Counter Terrorism Department (Pakistan): CTD Khyber-Pakhtunkhwa (KPK)

 The CTD bureau in Khyber-Pakhtunkhwa often works with personnel of the Frontier Corps and Federal Investigation Agency as well as other offices of the Khyber-Pakhtunkhwa Police to execute its investigation, counterterrorism, and intelligence functions.
 The CTD bureau is headed by an additional inspector-general of police with headquarters in Peshawar.
 It is further divided into 14 Regional zones headed by the SSP or SP rank officers.
 The zones are located across the various divisions of KPK which include CTD Peshawar, CTD Bannu, CTD DI Khan, CTD Malakand, and CTD Kohat.
-It is again further sub-divided into various police stations and centres located in each district of the KPK.
+It is again further sub-divided into various police stations and centers located in each district of the KPK.

 The Peshawar CTD bureau has carried out raids on the hideouts of TPP militants.
 In 2013, the bureau was restructured and the Elite Force and Counter Terrorism Directorate (CTD), which work with the special agents of the FIA to carry out counter-terrorism operations, were added.

 In the past, the CTD played a lead role in operations against criminals, smugglers and outlaws.
 In case of any extraordinary situation, the Frontier Constabulary would be called to assist the police in maintaining law and order.
 As of now, the Peshawar CTD now focuses on conducting criminal investigation and solving murder cases.

-After the Fall of Kabul in August 2021, Pakistan has seen the revival of tide of terrorism.
+After the Fall of Kabul in August 2021, Pakistan has seen the revival of the tide of terrorism.
 CTD KP has been at forefront to bear the burnt of changes across the border in Afghanistan.
-CTD KP has undertaken dozens of Intelliegence Based Operations along with the other Law Enforcement Agencies (LEAs) in which score of militants has been gunned down.
+CTD KP has undertaken dozens of Intelliegence Based Operations along with the other Law Enforcement Agencies (LEAs) in which scores of militants have been gunned down.
 The most prominent operation among them was search and strike operation in Swat district carried out by CTD KP to clear out various hilltops and ridge of mountains occupied by the militants.
-As of now, the CTD KP is highly active against the militants groups operating in the districts adjacent to the Afghanistan-Pakistan border.
+As of now, the CTD KP is highly active against the militant groups operating in the districts adjacent to the Afghanistan-Pakistan border.

-In the wake of the Peshawar Police Lines attack, an appex committee meeting was convened in Peshawar under the chairmanship of the Prime Minister of Pakistan Shahbaz Sharif that was also attended by the Chief of Army Staff (COAS) Asim Munir in which updradation plan for the CTD KPK was approved.
-It was decided that the CTD KP would be armed with modern equipments, a new Headquaters along with forensic laboratory would be constructed in order to foster the investigation capabilities of the department.
+In the wake of the Peshawar Police Lines attack, an appex committee meeting was convened in Peshawar under the chairmanship of the Prime Minister of Pakistan Shahbaz Sharif that was also attended by the Chief of Army Staff (COAS) Asim Munir in which upgradation plan for the CTD KPK was approved.
+It was decided that the CTD KP would be armed with modern equipment, a new Headquarters along with a forensic laboratory would be constructed in order to foster the investigation capabilities of the department.